Richie Palacios Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the top team ERA among all MLB pitching staffs (3.77).
+- The Brewers have a 3.77 team ERA that is No. 1 among all MLB pitching staffs.

-- Brewers pitchers combine to surrender 192 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Brewers pitchers combine to rank 19th in baseball in home runs given up (193 total, 1.2 per game).

-- His last time out came on Wednesday against the St. Louis Cardinals, when the righty threw six innings, surrendering one earned run while allowing four hits.
+- The left-hander's last appearance came on Thursday against the St. Louis Cardinals, when he threw six scoreless innings while allowing three hits.

-- In 21 games this season, the 30-year-old has amassed an ERA of 4.35, with 7.6 strikeouts per nine innings.
-Opponents are batting .282 against him.
+- In 22 games this season, the 36-year-old has amassed a 3.20 ERA and 6 strikeouts per nine innings, while allowing a batting average of .219 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.